 Purees and Homemade Baby Food

 Purees are well blended foods that are spoon fed and easy for baby to swallow.
-Purees are a great way to introduce your baby to solids when starting in the 4-6 month old development stage.
+The smooth consistency of purees are a great way to introduce your baby to solids when starting in the 4-6 month old development stage.

 You can buy baby food pureed into jars, or you can save money by making your own.
 If you want to know how to make your own baby food check out my post below.